 - We have HICAPS facilities so private health claims can be made instantly

 - “No Wait Policy”.
-All of our patients are seen immediately we don’t over schedule appointments so there is no lengthy wait in waiting room.
+All of our patients are seen immediately we don’t over-schedule appointments so there is no lengthy waiting time

-- X Rays are only taken if actually required.
-We don’t x ray every patient and use the x ray as a tool to scare patients into lengthy treatment schedules.
+- X Rays are only taken if required.
+We don’t require every patient to undergo X-rays for the purpose of scaring them or giving them a lengthy treatment schedule.

-- We have easy parking at the door
+- We have easy parking spaces for our patients

 - Large private treatment rooms.